 How do I know who’s going to be on my ballot?

-You can find samples of your ballot for both the Democratic and Republican primary elections on the My Voter Page, which will give you a full listing of the electoral districts you’re in and the candidates running in those districts.
+You can find samples of your ballot on the My Voter Page, which will give you a full listing of the electoral districts you’re in and the candidates running in those districts.
 Sample ballots will also list any ballot issues you’ll be asked to vote on in your area.

 Do I need to be registered to vote?